Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic: Mixed-Integer Optimization Problem

 \subsection{Problem Formulation}

 \secondReviewChanges{\paragraph{Assumptions.} Over our modeling period of 2 years, we assume that the opening of facilities is a static decision made at the beginning of the time horizon but the allocation of the treatment budget happens dynamically over time.
 We also assume that our decisions can concretely affect our estimated epidemiological model parameters (\ie, adding treatment capacity is highly correlated with more patients getting treated).
-Additionally, we assume that patients would rather stay within their own county to get treatment, so there should be at least one facility in each county. } \paragraph{Parameters and Decision Variables.} We consider an optimization problem over a time horizon $K$ with time periods $k \in \mathcal{K} = \{1,\dots,K\}$.
+Additionally, we assume that patients would rather stay within their own county to get treatment, so there should be at least one facility in each county. } \thirdReviewChanges{However, we relax this last assumption in an alternative formulation that incorporates spatial information; see \ifpreprint Appendix~\ref{spatial}. \else Section EC.7. \fi} \paragraph{Parameters and Decision Variables.} We consider an optimization problem over a time horizon $K$ with time periods $k \in \mathcal{K} = \{0,\dots,K\}$.
 We denote each county in a state as $i$ with $i \in \mathcal{C} = \{1,\dots,C\}$, where $C$ is the total number of counties in a state.
 The decision variables are $x_i$---denoting the number of opioid treatment facilities with MAT needed for county $i\in\mathcal{C}$, and $\bar{d}_{ik}$---denoting the treatment budget distributed to county $i\in\mathcal{C}$ at time $k \in \mathcal{K}$.
 The optimization problem will feature the parameters in Table~\ref{tab:prob_params}.

 To use the continuous time compartmental model described in Section~\ref{def} within the constraints of our optimization problem, we discretize it using the forward Euler method~\citep{discre}.
 We set $t = k\Delta$, where $\Delta$ is the time discretization interval and $k\in\mathcal{K}$.
 In order to mimic the continuous time trajectory as closely as possible while also not making $\Delta$ too small, we set $\Delta = 0.25$.
 This represents a time increment of 3 months.